-As the ownership criterion has been met, Entity X is also subject to the same restrictions as designated Entity Y.
+As the ownership criterion has been met, Entity X is also subject to the same restrictions as designated Entity Y.23

-&lt;sup>14 Guidelines on Identifying Beneficial Ownership, AMLC Regulatory Issuance A, B and C, No. 3 (s.
+22 Guidelines on Identifying Beneficial Ownership, AMLC Regulatory Issuance A, B and C, No. 3 (s.
 2018).

-&lt;sup>15 Lifted from (and modified) the 2018 Financial Sanctions Guidance, Office of the Financial Sanctions Implementation (OFSI), UK.
+23 Lifted from (and modified) the 2018 Financial Sanctions Guidance, Office of the Financial Sanctions Implementation (OFSI), UK.